VertebrateResequencing/wr/.docs/bugfixes/260909-fix-env-propagation.md

       header describes the accumulation in the PAST tense, as the bug this PR fixed, which is accurate.
 A repo-wide grep plus a scan of every comment line added by this branch found no other instance in Go code.

+- [x] Copilot review of the rebased head `cd99fc4a` (PR #592): `containerEnv` is a FOURTH read path and item 4 missed it.
+    - Item 4 established that validation at the write routes cannot help a job ALREADY STORED with a malformed entry, so the reads must degrade, and it hardened 3 of them: `jobEnvOverrider.overridesFor`, `Job.Getenv` and `prependedPath`. `containerEnv` was not touched, so a legacy job whose stored overrides hold `""` or `=value` still produced `docker run -e ''`, which docker rejects outright.
+    - This is a gap in the reasoning, not only the code: the principle was stated correctly and then applied to 3 of 4 places.
+    - Proved end to end against real docker 29.1.3, through the actual `Job.CmdLine()` output:

+      ```
+      pre-fix   ... -e '' -e FOO -e '' -i alpine /bin/sh
+                exit 125: invalid argument "" for "-e, --env" flag
+      post-fix  ... -e FOO -i alpine /bin/sh
+                exit 0: FOO is [bar]
+      ```

+    - One detail nearly let the bug survive its own fix: the slice was `make([]string, len(overrideEs))`, so skipping an entry would have left a trailing `""` - the same `-e ''`, at the end instead of the middle.
+It needed `make([]string, 0, len(...))` with `append`, which is also the shape `prealloc` wants.
+    - Skips SILENTLY, matching all 3 siblings, rather than logging.
+Item 4 recorded that silence as a known gap and named the runner as the single right place to close it for every read at once; a log here alone would be a 4th style, in a pure accessor with no logger, leaving the other 3 silent.
+    - One deliberate difference from the siblings, in the TEST rather than the
+      treatment: they skip on "no `=`", this skips on an empty NAME.
+A bare `NOEQUALS` is a legitimate copy-from-environment argument - `-e NAME` is exactly the form this function exists to emit - and was re-verified at 29.1.3 to give exit 0 with the variable unset.
+Skipping it would be a behaviour change with no bug behind it. `""` and `=value` both yield the empty name and are both covered.
+    - Took 2 tidies the earlier records had nominated: `containerEnv` now uses the `envName` helper item 1 extracted, which item 3's write-up had already flagged as the 4th inlined copy, and the `envionrment` typo in its doc comment is fixed.

+- [x] The branch owed a CHANGELOG entry and had written NONE, which the implementor caught rather than the orchestrator: `git log 098b2227..HEAD -- CHANGELOG.md` was empty, for 4 user-visible fixes and 1 behaviour change.
+    - Now 1 bullet under `### Changed` and 4 under `### Fixed`, grouped by what
+      a USER would recognise as one thing rather than by item number.
+    - Item 4 is deliberately SPLIT across both sections: the fix half ("you were bitten and now you are not") and the validation half ("your working command line may now error") go to different readers, and putting both in Fixed would hide a breaking change inside a list of repairs.
+    - Items 4-fix and 5 are MERGED, because a user recognises one thing: an env entry that names no variable no longer breaks their job.
+    - Items 1 and 2 are kept apart despite both being "wrong environment", because the triggers differ - item 1 needs a repeated name in your own environment, item 2 needs nothing from you beyond sharing a runner - so someone hitting one would not recognise the other's description.
+    - The behaviour change leads the section, enumerates all 3 now-rejected shapes with a literal example of each, gives the remedy for the likeliest (`--env PATH=$PATH`), names all the affected routes including both REST verbs, and warns explicitly about a script that joins an `--env` list and leaves a trailing comma.

+- [x] Tooling hazard found while doing this, worth knowing:
+  `golangci-lint run --fix` silently rewrites a doubled apostrophe `''` inside a Go DOC COMMENT into a typographic close-quote, because gofmt's doc-comment reformatter treats it as a quotation.
+It then reports `0 issues.` having mangled the text.
+Anyone writing a shell-quoting example in a Go comment will hit it; reword to avoid `''` rather than keeping the mangled character.